diabetes insulin 100 anniversary

 Clockwise: Frederick Banting (right) and Charles Best.
 Laboratory notebook.
 Chart displaying dramatic discounts in blood sugar.

-Progress persevered into the wintry weather of 1921, while biochemistry professor James B. Collip became delivered on board to purify the pancreatic extract, thereby making it secure for human trials.
+Progress persevered into the wintry weather of 1921, while biochemistry professor James B. Collop was delivered on board to purify the pancreatic extract, thereby making it secure for human trials.

-On January 23, 1922, Leonard Thompson, a 14-year-antique Toronto boy who became drifting inside and outside of cognizance at Toronto General Hospital, have become the primary man or woman to acquire the purified extract of what could end up called “insulin.”
+On January 23, 1922, Leonard Thompson, a 14-year-antique Toronto boy who was drifting inside and outside of cognizance at Toronto General Hospital, became the first man or woman to acquire the purified extract of what could end up called “insulin.”

 A formal studio portrait of a healthy Leonard Thompson at age 14, captioned: First patient to receive insulin in Toronto.
 A young James B. Collip wears a lab coat and glasses.
 He stands in front of a lab bench containing a microscope and glassware